mnievesc/Ancient_mtDNA_Pipeline/README.md

 **Update 9/30/2018:** Added script `schmutzi_mtcont_saguaro.sh` to run schmutzi contamination estimation for mitochondrial reads.
 This is not implemented in pipeline yet but can be run separately.
 Schmutzi is availabe on GitHub: https://github.com/grenaud/schmutzi.

-**Update 3/27/2020:** Added notes for adapting pipeline to run on macOS.
-These notes were complied by Tre Blohm (tre.blohm@umconnect.umt.edu) PhD candidate at University of Montana between 2019 and 2020.
+**Update 3/27/2020:** Added PDF file `Changes_updates to Maria's pipeline.pdf` with notes on adapting pipeline to run on macOS.
+These notes were provided by pipeline user Tre Blohm (tre.blohm@umconnect.umt.edu).

 -----